susanBuck/notes/07_SysAdmin/00_Command_Line.md

 ### Windows - **Cmder**

-Cmderer is a Windows frontend for the standard Windows Command Shell (aka `cmd.exe`)
+Cmder is a Windows frontend for the standard Windows Command Shell (aka `cmd.exe`)

 Download from <http://bliker.github.io/cmder/> (Make sure you download the **full version** of Cmder, not the mini version.)